erkexzcx/stoppropaganda/README.md

 Most Linux distributions have limits on how many files (connections) can be opened to prevents things like [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).

 More information on how to increase them [here](https://stackoverflow.com/questions/880557/socket-accept-too-many-open-files).

+## Process crash

+Previously each web site had 5 workers and as of March 3rd '22 there are now 284+ listed end point.

+* Work in process, make sure you are using latest version.
+* Enough have RAM otherwise reduce the number of workers.

 # Recommendations